 For example, a while back I ran a survey of my readers who were in debt, asking them a seemingly simple question: How long until you’re out of debt?

 34% (the majority) of respondents DIDN’T KNOW how long it would take until they were out of debt.

-If you’re too afraid to even open the envelopes that will tell you how much you owe, “information” is not what you need.
+If someone’s too afraid to even open the envelopes that will tell them how much they owe, “information” is not what they need.
 Instead, that person has to be willing to take action THEMSELVES before anything will change.

 If you’re reading this now, and you’re ready to take action against your debt, I want to help you.